How Safe Is Your Lone Worker?

 Alarms are available from multiple manufacturers and may be selected based on the specific characteristics of the work environment.
 The alarm itself won’t protect workers, so it’s absolutely critical to have an emergency response procedure in place once the alarm is triggered.
 It is the employer’s responsibility to protect their workers and train them on the Emergency Response Plan(ERP) specific to their job.

 Finally, employers should implement a system for incident reporting so that if any accidents or injuries do occur, the situation can be remedied before additional incidents occur.

 Lone workers need to be trained and prepared for every possible scenario.
 Upon entering a workspace, it’s important for lone workers to know how to scan the environment for potential hazards.
 Some common conditions to look into include weather risks, chemicals, biohazards, or the potential for slips or falls.
 Conduct risk assessments to determine the best way to handle each individual situation.
-Your operation should have a clear ERP in place and site managers must know how to execute the plan.
+Your operation should have a clear emergency response plan in place and site managers must know how to execute the plan.
 Training and practice are critical in emergency situations.

 Communication technology has come a long way over the years.
 Advanced innovation in worksite communication gives lone workers access to intrinsically safe devices with features such as:

 - Panic Buttons

 - SOS Calling

 Organizations are turning to mobile apps to improve lone worker safety.
 Today, mobile apps use location services to pin-point workers’ precise location and give them a connection to emergency assistance without pushing a button.
 Employees need personal safety devices that deliver such notifications within seconds.

 SafeTek Guard™ keeps lone workers safe with connected worker technologies to provide real-time data and assistance in critical situations including emergency notification monitoring, motion detection, and open communication and alarm technology.
 From gas monitoring to motion and fall recognition, our connected wearable technologies have a variety of capabilities.